jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 add two, and then sum up all the numbers in the list.
 A naive implementation of the above would use 3 lists: the input list and two intermediate lists for storing the result of the two `map` operations.
+These intermediate lists are costly in useless temporary allocation and garbage collection.

 Now, with stream fusion, equational laws are applied to get rid of these intermediate structures in a process called deforestation.
-The above could be translated into something like:
+The above could be translated into something
+like:

 ```haskell
 myFoldingSquareAddTwo = foldl' (\x y -> x + (y*3 + 2)) 0